-Dredging through the data from EDGAR I can see that power generation resulted in 11.4 Gt CO2e in 2010.
+Dredging through the data from EDGAR we can see that power generation resulted in 11.4 Gt CO2e in 2010.
 This is about a third of global CO2 emissions, or just under a quarter of total greenhouse gas emissions.

 By contrast emissions from the food system are estimated to be 12.6 Gt CO2e, greater than from electricity.
 Granted these emissions are much more complicated as they involve multiple gases, hard to estimate deforestation emissions and intricate pre and post production calculations.
 Nonetheless they deserve more attention.